jnalanko/DKS/README.md

 Options:
   -k <K>
-  -i, --input <INPUT>               A file with one fasta/fastq filename per line -o, --output <OUTPUT>             Output filename
+  -o, --output <OUTPUT>             Output filename
       --external-memory <TEMP_DIR>  Run in external memory construction mode using the given directory as temporary working space.
 This reduces the RAM peak but is slower.
 The resulting index will still be exactly the same.
-  -f, --forward-only                Do not add reverse complemented k-mers -t, --n-threads <N_THREADS>       Number of parallel threads [default: 4] -s, --sbwt-path <SBWT_PATH>       Optional: a precomputed SBWT file of the input k-mers.
+  -f, --forward-only                Do not add reverse complemented k-mers -t, --n-threads <N_THREADS>       Number of parallel threads [default: 4] -h, --help                        Print help

+Input:
+  -i, --input <INPUT>      A file with one fasta/fastq filename per line -u, --unitigs <UNITIGS>  Optional: a fasta/fastq file containing the unitigs of all the k-mers in the input files.
+More generally, any sequence file with same k-mers will do (unitigs, matchtigs, eulertigs...).
+This speeds up construction and reduces the RAM and disk usage.

+Advanced use:
+  -s, --sbwt-path <SBWT_PATH>  Optional: a precomputed Bit Matrix SBWT file of the input k-mers.
   -l, --lcs-path <LCS_PATH>    Optional: a precomputed LCS file of the optional SBWT file.
-  -h, --help                        Print help
 ```

 ### Lookup